Last Mile Delivery Market Size 2026-2030

 What challenges does the Last Mile Delivery Industry face during its growth?

-- Significant operational challenges, including urban congestion, route fragmentation, and labor shortages, present key constraints to the growth and profitability of last-mile delivery companies.
+- Operational challenges, including urban congestion and labor shortages, represent a significant constraint on the growth of last mile delivery companies.

 Exclusive Technavio Analysis on Customer Landscape